-- If the amendment to the articles of association relates to the curtailment of the existing rights of ordinary shareholders, it would seem logical to vote against the amendment. - If the amendment relates to a widening of the powers of shareholders, it would seem logical to vote in favour of the proposal. - If the amendment relates to improved application of the Dutch corporate governance code by the company, it would seem logical to vote in favour.

-• The situation is complicated when a number of amendments have been submitted with conflicting implications for shareholders' rights.
-In that event, it is always possible to request unbundling of the proposals (also see paragraph III.1).
+- Has the company provided good reasons for the proposed amendment to the articles of association? - If the amendment to the articles of association relates to the curtailment of the existing rights of ordinary shareholders, it would seem logical to vote against the amendment. - If the amendment relates to a widening of the powers of shareholders, it would seem logical to vote in favour of the proposal. - If the amendment relates to improved application of the Dutch corporate governance code by the company, it would seem logical to vote in favour. - The situation is complicated when a number of amendments have been submitted with conflicting implications for shareholders' rights.
+In that event, it is always possible to request unbundling of the proposals (this is also recommended in best practice provision IV.3.9 of the Dutch corporate governance code).

-I.2.12 Appointment external auditor
+I.2.12 Appointment statutory auditor